 What do you Wear to a Celebration of Life Service?

-Typically, the theme and venue will help determine what guests should wear to this service.
-Most families specify casual attire but if it isnt stated then sticking with what you would wear to a funeral will be your best bet, unless the attire is listed on the invitation for the guests as something unique like do not wear all black, or wear hawaiian shirts because they loved Hawaii.
+Typically, the theme and venue will help determine what to wear to a celebration of life to this service.
+Most families specify casual attire but if it isn’t stated then sticking with what you would wear to a funeral will be your best bet, unless the attire is listed on the invitation for the guests as something unique like do not wear all black, or wear Hawaiian shirts because they loved Hawaii.
 Families may also choose to have people wear a certain color that their loved one liked to honor them.
 This would be indicated on the invitation.

 Celebration of Life Ideas